MASKS & CHARACTERS

 We followed anatomical drawings of facial musculature and built up a silicone layer to emphasize the structure.
 Then, the build-up method truly shines here, as the other half of the face is completely covered by slime that was organically cured as it ran down the side of the mask.

-The farmer
+The

 He began digging and digging, to escape the music, until he buried himself alive.
 Parents now tell their children if they misbehave, the Farmer will be outside their windows, digging their graves!